perfana/perfana-docs/docs/analysing/analysing.md

 ### Test run information

 The test run information sections shows all the meta data for the test.
+It is possible to add annotations to the test run.
+If required, it is also possible to manually update the `Version` property by clicking it.

 ### Test properties